MOOI-Project-UvA/rule-editor/README.md

 # Norm editor

 Tne Norm Editor is an application, built using web-based technologies, which allows a user to create interpretations of sources of norms in FLINT in a user-friendly and interactive way.
 The tool was built using [Vue.js](https://vuejs.org/) and [Quasar](https://quasar.dev/).

+**Try it out:** A public version of the Norm Editor is hosted at https://norm-editor.netlify.app/ .

 ## Running the Norm editor locally